TheJeTjon/Getting-and-Cleaning-Data/CodeBook.md

 Experiments were carried out with 30 volunteers, where a variety of six activities  was tracked using sensor data captured provided by smartphones (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 The smartphone used in the experiment was a Samsung Galaxy SII.

 ####Variables of the Tidy Data set
+The variables Activity describe the activity that has been performed, while [Subject] describes the subject who performed the monitored Activity.
+The other variables are the recorded sensor data.

 >	[1] "Activity"
 >	 [2] "Subject"
 >	 [3] "TimeDomain.BodyAccelleration.Mean.X"